Table of Contents

 The US National Institute on Drug Abuse reported that in 2013, around seven percent of Americans – almost 17 million people – were abusing or addicted to alcohol.
 Among American girls and women, approximately four million abuse illegal drugs; almost as many abuse prescription drugs.

-Unfortunately, American pregnant women's use of opioids has increased substantially over the past several years.
+Unfortunately, opioid use among American pregnant women has increased substantially over the past several years.
 Babies born to women who use opioids can experience a drug withdrawal syndrome called neonatal abstinence syndrome (NAS).
-The number of babies born with NAS increased five-fold from 2000 to 2012 in the US.
+Babies with NAS often have digestive problems, tremors, seizures, trouble sleeping, and difficulty with temperature control.
+According to the US Centers for Disease Control and Prevention (CDC), the number of babies born with NAS tripled from 1999 to 2013.

 It is important to understand what substance abuse and addiction are, if they affect you, and what you can do to get help if you need it.